 HISTORY & PRESERVATION COALITION OF SARASOTA COUNTY ANNOUNCES THE 2020 SIX TO SAVE

-Hoping to spotlight the most threatened historic properties, archaeological sites, and cultural resources in the county!
+Spotlighting the most threatened historic properties, archaeological sites, and cultural resources in Sarasota County!

 The Caples Estate was listed in the National Register of Historic Places in 1983 as part of the Caples–Ringling Estates Historic District.
 It is significant for both its architecture and association with Ralph Caples, who was instrumental in bringing reliable railroad service to Sarasota and encouraging the Ringlings to relocate here.
 The property has been vacant and underutilized for several years.
 It is suffering from benign neglect.
 An adaptive re-use plan needs to be developed and funding sources need to be identified.
 New College Facilities Planning and Construction commissioned a professional report that analyzed the condition of the building in 2017.
 Action needs to be taken as quickly as possible to halt further deterioration.

 MCCLELLAN PARK SCHOOL

 This is the original clubhouse for the McClellan Park subdivision built in 1916.
 It was constructed on Native American mounds.
 Later it was adaptively reused to serve as the McClellan Park School.
 The building has sat vacant for over 10 years.
 Presently the site is not secured or maintained.
 HPCSC Member, Sarasota Alliance for Historic Preservation, featured the exterior of the building on a historic homes tour within the last ten years.
 As part of that undertaking, the SAHP reached out to the property owner and offered their assistance.